smyrgeorge/actor4k/README.md

 ### Router Actor

-A [Router Actor](actor4k/src/commonMain/kotlin/io/github/smyrgeorge/actor4k/actor/impl/RouterActor.kt) is an actor designed to distribute received messages among multiple child actors according to a defined routing strategy.
+A [Router Actor](actor4k/src/commonMain/kotlin/io/github/smyrgeorge/actor4k/actor/impl/RouterActor.kt) is an actor designed to distribute received messages among multiple worker actors according to a defined routing strategy.
 This pattern simplifies concurrent and parallel message handling, effectively supporting greater scalability and throughput.
-The RouterActor provides mechanisms for dynamic management and structured communication patterns with its child actors, encapsulating common strategies useful in concurrent systems.
+The RouterActor provides mechanisms for dynamic management and structured communication patterns with its worker actors, encapsulating common strategies useful in concurrent systems.

 #### Key Features and Responsibilities

 The `RouterActor` extends the foundational `Actor` abstraction, managing several essential roles:

-- **Message Routing**: It efficiently forwards messages it receives to its registered child actors based on a selected routing strategy.
+- **Message Routing**: It efficiently forwards messages it receives to its registered worker actors based on a selected routing strategy.
-- **Child Actor Management**:
+- **Worker Actor Management**:
-  - Initiates and manages the lifecycle of child actors, ensuring they are appropriately activated, maintained, and gracefully shut down.
+    - Initiates and manages the lifecycle of worker actors, ensuring they are appropriately activated, maintained, and gracefully shut down.
-  - Supports dynamic registration of additional child actors at runtime.

 #### Supported Routing Strategies:

 The Router Actor provides three routing strategies:

-- **RANDOM**: Routes an incoming message randomly to one of its child actors.
+- **RANDOM**: Routes an incoming message randomly to one of its worker actors.
-- **BROADCAST**: Sends the same message simultaneously to all child actors.
+- **BROADCAST**: Sends the same message simultaneously to all worker actors.
-- **ROUND_ROBIN**: Sequentially routes incoming messages in a cyclic manner across its children, balancing the load evenly.
+- **ROUND_ROBIN**: Sequentially routes incoming messages in a cyclic manner across its workers, balancing the load evenly.
+- **FIRST_AVAILABLE**: Assigns the task to the first worker that becomes available.

 Check an example [here](examples/src/jvmMain/kotlin/io/github/smyrgeorge/actor4k/examples/RouterActorMain.kt).